oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 The following examples demonstrate proper usage:

 - "" (empty string) = disabled; i.e. all devices and sub-devices are reported.
 This is the default value.
 - Two devices, each with four sub-devices

-    + “FF” = all devices and sub-devices are reported (same as default)
+    + "FF" = all devices and sub-devices are reported (same as default)
-    + “0F” = only device 0 (with all its sub-devices) is reported
+    + "0F" = only device 0 (with all its sub-devices) is reported
-    + “F0” = only device 1 (with all its sub-devices) is reported as device 0'
+    + "F0" = only device 1 (with all its sub-devices) is reported as device 0'
-    + “AA” = both device 0 and 1 are reported, however each only has two sub-devices reported as sub-device 0 and 1
+    + "AA" = both device 0 and 1 are reported, however each only has two sub-devices reported as sub-device 0 and 1

 - Two devices, device 0 with one sub-device and device 1 with two sub-devices

-    + “07” = all devices and sub-devices are reported (same as default) + “01” = only device 0 (with all its sub-devices) is reported
+    + "07" = all devices and sub-devices are reported (same as default) + "01" = only device 0 (with all its sub-devices) is reported
-    + “06” = only device 1 (with all its sub-devices) is reported as device 0
+    + "06" = only device 1 (with all its sub-devices) is reported as device 0
-    + “05” = both device 0 and device 1 are reported, however each only has one sub-device reported as sub-device 0
+    + "05" = both device 0 and device 1 are reported, however each only has one sub-device reported as sub-device 0

 .. _Tools: